Rondanini

 Shelf score 8.5 / 10

-On The Volatility Surface · Jim Gatheral · John Wiley & Sons
+On The Volatility Surface: A Practitioner's Guide · Jim Gatheral · John Wiley & Sons

-This guide offers a comprehensive examination of volatility in derivatives trading.
+This authoritative guide offers a detailed examination of volatility surface construction essential for finance practitioners.

 Overview